yuecao0119/yuecao0119.github.io/content/publication/internvl_2_5/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - 'Zhe Chen'
+  - 'Zhe Chen*'
-  - 'Weiyun Wang'
+  - 'Weiyun Wang*'
-  - 'Yue Cao'
+  - admin
-  - 'Yangzhou Liu'
+  - 'Yangzhou Liu*'
-  - 'Zhangwei Gao'
+  - 'Zhangwei Gao*'
-  - 'Erfei Cui'
+  - 'Erfei Cui*'
-  - 'Jinguo Zhu'
+  - 'Jinguo Zhu*'
-  - 'Shenglong Ye'
+  - 'Shenglong Ye*'
-  - 'Hao Tian'
+  - 'Hao Tian*'
-  - 'Zhaoyang Liu'
+  - 'Zhaoyang Liu*'
   - 'Lixin Gu'
   - 'Xuehui Wang'
   - 'Qingyun Li'